Heqet: Egyptian Frog Goddess of Fertility and Childbirth

 The goddess Heqet was primarily associated with deities like Hathor and Khnum.
 In some accounts, the union between Heqet and Khnum brought forth the god Her-ur, who is also known as Horus.
 Unlike other major Egyptian deities that had widespread worship and cult, Heqet was a relatively minor deity.

-Below is quick look into the myths about the origin story, powers, symbols, and depictions of Heqet.
+Below is quick look at the various myths about the origin story, powers, symbols, and depictions of Heqet.

 Fast Facts about Heqet